blackedoutkeys/readmeGenerator/conditionerisbetter.md

   -[Questions](#Questions) <br>

   ## Description
-  This is a project designed to prove whether or not conditioner is better than shampoo
+  This is to finally prove if conditioner is better than shampoo.

   ## Installation
   `npm i intproj`